jaceiverson/aoc-2021/README.md

 ## 3 - Session ID cookie

 You will need to have your session id saved as an environment variable.
-You can find your session ID in the chrome inspect tool in either Network or Application.
-In Network you will have to inspect a request and find the cookie in the header.
-In Application you will have to find the Cookies section.
+You can find your session ID in the chrome inspect tool in either Network or Application tab after signing into Advent of Code.

+> In the Network tab you will have to inspect a request and find the cookie in the header of that request

+> In the Application tab you will have to find the Cookies section on the left menu

 1. Create a `.env` file in the main directory of the project
 2. Save your session id in your .env file in this format